verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/border.md

 The thickness of the border.
 Value `0` is acceptable, as it is interpreted as the thinnest line width that can be displayed at device resolution.
-This attribute only works if `strokeWeightsIndependent` is set to `false`.
+This attribute only works if `borderWeightsIndependent` is set to `false`.

 </div>